 Dogs need vitamins, protein, carbohydrates and fat, just like humans.
 Most important vitamins for dogs are vitamins A, D E, K, B1, B2, B6, B12 and vitamin C. Most of these dogs cannot produce by themselves.
 They need to be supplemented through their diet.

-What do the vitamins do in dogs and cats in the body?
+What do the vitamins do in your dog's body?

 Millions of biochemical reactions take place in the body every day.
 These reactions are controlled by enzymes (enzyme = catalyst / accelerator).
 Here, the vitamins as co-enzymes support the processes in the body.